 Ph 236 abc.
 General Relativity.
 9 units (3-0-6); first, second terms.
 Prerequisites: a mastery of special relativity at the level of Goldstein's Classical Mechanics, or of Jackson's Classical Electrodynamics.
 A systematic exposition of Einstein's general theory of relativity and its applications to gravitational waves, black holes, relativistic stars, causal structure of space-time, cosmology and brane worlds.
 Given in alternate years.
-Part c not offered 2023-24.
+Not offered 2022-23.
 Instructors: Chatziioannou, Teukolsky.